 Also, when buying real estate in Riverside, you need to have some reserve capital.
 If you have cash in savings, investments, or assets you can quickly and easily liquidate, you will appear more attractive to a lender because, if you experience any kind of financial hardship, you have a financial safety net . . . and can keep making your monthly mortgage payments.

 According to financial experts, “if you don’t have cash in the bank after you’ve bought a house, you could be vulnerable. . . .
 [A] cash cushion can act as a shock absorber for everything from home repairs to a job loss.
 Oftentimes, mortgage lenders will frame your savings in terms of a certain number of mortgage payments that you have in the bank.”

 4. Total Debt

-We’ve mentioned the debt-to-income ratio as one of the important considerations for buying real estate in Los Angeles.
+We’ve mentioned the debt-to-income ratio as one of the important considerations for buying real estate in Riverside.
 But that isn’t the whole debt picture that lenders are interested in.
 Yes, a lender will want your debt-to-income ratio to be within certain bounds – typically between 43% to 50%, calculated by dividing your total monthly debt payments by your gross monthly income.
 Your lender will also want to be assured that you aren’t in the process of going or planning to deeper in debt.

 This means that you should avoid borrowing to make any new, major purchases.
 Remember: lenders will re-check your credit at some point before closing, and new debt will at least delay and could even shut out your mortgage loan.
 And don’t mention any new debt you plan to take on – such as buying a new car or doing a major kitchen remodel once you own the house.